-- certain financial assets and liabilities at fair value through profit or loss and available-forsale financial assets which are all valued at fair value, - (ii) the write down of any Asset on the basis of Impairment (if warranted) and - (iii) certain classes of non-current assets (eg. Infrastructure, Property, Plant & Equipment and Investment Property) that are accounted for at fair valuation.
+- a) certain financial assets and liabilities at fair value through profit or loss and available-for-sale financial assets which are all valued at fair value, - b) the write down of any Asset on the basis of Impairment (if warranted) and - c) certain classes of non-current assets (e.g. Infrastructure, Property, Plant & Equipment and Investment Property) that are accounted for at fair valuation.